catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 The continuous data for each session is stored in Tucker Davis format (with files of `.Tbk`, `.Tdx`, `.tev`, `.tnt`, `.tsq`).
 The raw data and the high-pass filtered data is stored in `.ddt` and `.flt.mat` files.
 The `.plx` files contain the spike sorting data from Plexon Offline Sorter v3.

-Example folder structure:
+Depending on the subject, the files structure is different.

+### "Isis" folder structure

+For subject "Isis" the files are organized in the following way:

     {root_folder}/                               # The root folder containing the sessions e.g. "pre_MPTP"
-    └── {subject_id}/                            # The folder containing the sessions for a given subject e.g. "Gaia" ├── {date_string}/                       # The folder containing the sessions for a given date e.g. "160615"
-        │   ├── Gaia_{session_id}.Tbk            # Raw acquisition data in Tucker Davis (TDT) format
-        │   ├── ... (other TDT files)
+    └── Isis/                                    # The folder containing the sessions for a given subject e.g. "Isis" ├── {date_string}/                       # The folder containing the sessions for a given date e.g. "160615" │   ├── Gaia_{session_id}.Tbk            # Raw acquisition data in Tucker Davis (TDT) format │   ├── ... (other TDT files)